markjfisher/fujinet-nio/todo/network.md

   - idle-timeout reaping works the same across platforms
   - `Close` behaviour is clearly defined (including unknown/expired handles)

+### Session capacity + mapping policy (MUST be explicit)

+- NetworkDevice maintains a finite pool of concurrent sessions (currently 4).
+- Mapping from legacy logical network devices (e.g. Atari N1..N8 / "n1:" prefixes) to NetworkDevice handles
+  is owned by the transport personality (e.g. LegacyAtariTransport), not by NetworkDevice itself.
+  - On re-open of the same logical unit (e.g. "n1"), the transport SHOULD best-effort Close the previously mapped handle and then Open the new URL, updating the mapping.
+  - Legacy transport MUST prevent more than 4 concurrent open logical units; attempting to open a 5th MUST fail at the transport/library level (before it reaches NetworkDevice).

+- NetworkDevice `Open` capacity behaviour is controlled by an Open flag:
+  - `allow_evict = 0` (default): if the session pool is full, `Open` MUST return `DeviceBusy`.
+  - `allow_evict = 1`: if the session pool is full, `Open` MAY evict an LRU active session to satisfy the Open.
+    - Any evicted handle becomes immediately invalid; subsequent Info/Read/Write/Close on it MUST return `InvalidRequest`.

+Rationale:
+- Preserves backwards compatibility for legacy host apps (transport-managed logical devices).
+- Allows tool / direct-handle clients to opt into eviction for convenience if desired.

 ### Canonical StatusCode Contract Matrix (MUST be kept up-to-date)
 > This table is the source of truth.
 If a backend disagrees, the backend changes (or the table changes).
 > Keep the contract aligned with current NetworkDevice behaviour unless we intentionally decide otherwise.